Garash2k/BPSR_ACT_Plugin/readme.md

 - Show classes&specs in ACT (Turns out the Job column isn't vanilla, it gets added by FFXIV_ACT_Plugin)
 - Actually handle zones and not have it just be Blue Protocol: Star Resonnance
 - Treat lucky procs the same way FFXIV_ACT_Plugin treats Direct Hits
+- Update names in act if they're found
 - Improve translation for monster names and skill names
 - i18n?
 - Confirm that handling disappear is not needed.